Lord Byron in popular culture: Film

 Byron was mentioned by Sir Humphrey Pengallan (played by Charles Laughton) in Jamaica Inn (1939).

 The Bad Lord Byron (1949) starred Dennis Price as the poet in a sanitised biopic of his life.

-Byron was portrayed Noel Willman in Beau Brummell (1954).
+Byron was portrayed by Noel Willman in Beau Brummell (1954).

 Byron's affair with Lady Caroline Lamb features in the 1972 film Lady Caroline Lamb.
 Byron is played by Richard Chamberlain.

 Byron is the main character of the film Byron, balanta gia enan daimonismeno (Byron, Ballad for a possessed, 1992), by the Greek filmmaker Nikos Koundouros.